The Aviary – Exhibition Talk

 A constant theme of Heidegger’s work is the exploration of being, i.e. that which is there in addition to an entity’s physical presence.
 Heidegger identifies being as the excess, the existence of which he demonstrates through a thought experiment.
 He asks us to place ourselves in the imaginary situation of lying in a meadow, from which we can “see the blue of the sky, while simultaneously we hear the singing of the lark.”
 Asking, how do we perceive the sky and the bird?
 The answer; we first of all perceive them as existing.
 That they both exist is so obvious that we do not pay any attention to it.
 Their existence is their being, given as truth.

 Yet it is not truth as such which forms the central theme of Heidegger’s analysis of The Theaetetus, but its opposite; untruth, pseudos, the false.
 This is expressed in the dialogue by the puzzling phenomenon of the false view, the pseudes doxa.
 This is the everyday experience, that we have all had, of being mistaken in our view of what we see.
 It is puzzling because what we see is present, and therefore true, and yet it is not what we think it is, therefore it is at the same time false.
 Expressed in this way the pseudes doxa would appear to be a conceptual impossibility, yet we know that the false view is an everyday occurrence.

 The exhibition title, the simile a clue for seeing

-The title of the exhibition; “The Aviary,” is derived from one of two images which Plato creates, to help us understand how the distorted seeing of pseudes doxa, the false view, rather than being a conceptual impossibility, is intrinsic to the condition under which we are with things in the world.
+The title of the exhibition; “The Aviary,” is derived from an image that Plato creates, to help us understand how the distorted seeing of pseudes doxa, the false view, rather than being a conceptual impossibility, is intrinsic to the condition under which we are with things in the world.
 Ultimately it speaks about that moment of seeing between perception and cognition, when we draw upon memory to decide what it is that is present before us.